acoustep/mitchs.pw/source/read/2015-02-22-using-padrino-with-ember-cli-part-3-authentication.html.markdown

     url: 'read/using-padrino-with-ember-cli-part-3-authentication/'
 ---

-While thinking about what to write for this weeks article it occured that I never touched on authentication with Ember and Padrino in my previous articles.
+While thinking about what to write for this week's article it occured that I never touched on authentication with Ember and Padrino in my previous articles.
 So I think this is the perfect excuse to continue with the series!
 Follow along for creating a Padrino backend that works with Ember-simple-auth and the authentication library Ember-simple-auth-devise.

 READMORE

-If you haven't been following along you can view them here:
+If you haven't seen the rest of the series you can view them here:

 * [Part 1: Setting up the Padrino API](/read/using-padrino-with-ember-cli-part-1)
 * [Part 2: Setting up Ember CLI to work with Padrino](/read/using-padrino-with-ember-cli-part-2)